School's Self Evaluation

 NEXT STEPS: To be outstanding we must ensure that the children’s attitudes to learning continue to develop so that they work with increased independence and self-drive thus impacting on their progress.
 Reduce persistent absence.

 Strong progress is being made across school which is impacting upon the ever improving attainment.

 On entry assessment indicates that pupils enter school well below age related expectations.
 They make very good progress from this low starting point through EYFS.
-Despite this excellent progress achievement in the EYFS is behind that of the LA and National expectations and remains an area for development.
+Despite this excellent progress, achievement in the EYFS is behind National expectations and remains an area for development.

-Children at the end of KS1 achieve in line with national expectations, having made outstanding progress across the 2 years.
-By the end of KS2 children achieve broadly in line with national expectations having made expected progress.
+Children at the end of KS1 achieve broadly in line with national expectations, having made expected or better progress across the 2 years.
+By the end of KS2 children achieve in line with national expectations having made good progress.

 NEXT STEPS: To be outstanding we need to continue to improve outcomes for all pupils at all phases.